 We maintain our principal executive offices at 2100 Roosevelt Avenue, Springfield, Massachusetts 01104.
 Our telephone number is (800) 331-0852.
 Our website is located at www.smith-wesson.com.
-Through our website, we make available free of charge our annual reports on Form 10-K, our proxy statements, our quarterly reports on Form 10-Q, our current reports on Form 8-K, and amendments to any of them filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act.
-These documents are available as soon as reasonably practicable after we electronically file those documents with the Securities and Exchange Commission.
+Through our website, we make available free of charge our annual reports on Form 10-K, our proxy statements, our quarterly reports on Form 10-Q, our current reports on Form 8-K, and amendments to any of them filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+These documents are available as soon as reasonably practicable after we electronically file those documents with the Securities and Exchange Commission, or the SEC.
 We also post on our website the charters of our Audit, Compensation, and Nominations and Corporate Governance Committees; our Corporate Governance Guidelines, our Code of Conduct and Ethics, our Code of Ethics for the CEO and Senior Financial Officers, and any amendments or waivers thereto; and any other corporate governance materials contemplated by the regulations of the SEC and the exchange on which our common stock is listed.
 The documents are also available in print by contacting our corporate secretary at our executive offices.